dev-centr/templates/README.md

 </details>

-To get started on the Web app, proceed to the README in [ftn-site-vercel](https://github.com/FoodTruckNerds/ftn-site-vercel).
+To get started on the Web app, proceed to the [README](<https://www.github.com/FoodTruckNerds/ftn-site-vercel/README.md>) in `ftn-site-vercel`.

 ## Why?